greenporsche/miRcore/module-3-seq/README.md

 - Data is stored in the student's personal directory with standard HPC access controls
 - miRcore does not retain copies of student genomic data after the camp
 - The Citizen Scientist Sequencing Initiative (CSSI) represents miRcore's vision for a future where individuals own their genome data without it passing through commercial databases
-- Dr. Lee: "We hope that there is some possible way individual can own their own genome without sharing with anybody else including us"
+- Dr. Lee expresses the hope that individuals will eventually be able to own and manage their own genomic data without needing to share it with anyone, including the camp organizers

 ### Penetrance and Probabilistic Genetics
 - A recurring theme: having a variant does not mean you will develop the condition